 No form of abuse, harassment, bullying and discrimination is tolerated in the Auckland Diocese.

-If you have experienced abuse or harassment yourself, or seen it happening to someone else, you have a right to speak out and be heard.
+If you have experienced these behaviours yourself, or seen them happening to someone else, you have a right to speak out and be heard.
 Your complaints and concerns will be taken seriously and handled confidentially.

 You have several options if you want to make a complaint.
 You are entitled to have a support person with you when you make any of these approaches.